We’ve got some great news for penny-pinching language learners.

 It’s okay if you can’t hop on a plane this weekend—instead, just click over to one of these websites, where you can connect with native speakers of your target language for free.

 The site italki is one of the biggest names out there for practicing your language skills online with native speakers.
 Designed for language learners to find native speaking teachers and exchange partners via Skype, the free version of their service includes some great benefits, including access to their learner community.
 This access allows you to connect with other learners and arrange informal language exchanges via Skype or email.
+If you're looking to invest a little more to have a private tutor or teacher at some point, you can do that on italki too.

 The Polyglot Club is an awesome all-purpose language learning website with tons of free features for connecting you with native speakers of your target language.
 You can find language exchange partners, submit written texts for correction, hang out in chat rooms, browse through target language videos and even attend their language events and meetups for connecting with even more learners!